artseyio/legacy-artsey-qmk/README.md

 ### Merge This Repo
 https://github.com/sevanteri/qmk_firmware/tree/early_combo

+If you are unfamiliar with git, a guide for this merge can be found at: https://precondition.github.io/home-row-mods#using-mod-taps-in-combos

 ## Step 2.
 Create or find your keyboard.

 Create or find your keyboard as usual for making a QMK keymap.